Drawlie/.github/profile/README.md

 # 🌺 Drawlie - We Love Creativity 🌺
-## The new platform for artists and creatives – Share, Grow, Thrive.
+## The new platform for everyone who loves art - Share, Inspire & Grow
 Drawlie is an image sharing platform for artists and creatives to upload content and receive feedback from other users.
 In the future, Drawlie will be a platform where users can be inspired, collaborate, support each other and develop their creative skills.

 Help us to create a new platform where artists feel at home!